CodyAdam/Svelte-Egg-Template/README.md

 npm run build
 ```

-The static app will be in `./public`
+The static app build will be in `./public` folder.

 ##### To package application